 Espresso coffee brews much faster due to the extreme pressure applied during the brewing process.
 Generally, you can brew your espresso in an espresso machine in around half a minute.
 This can be handy if you need a quick fix of caffeine.
 It also results in a stronger shot of coffee which can be great if you need a stronger taste to wake you up.

-The Amount of Coffee Used in Espresso and Drip Coffee
+Amount of Coffee For Espresso and Drip Coffee

 Espresso and drip coffee use a similar amount of coffee beans.
 Espresso tends to create a more concentrated coffee which is normally drunk in smaller quantities, so you may go through fewer beans if you tend to savor the coffee rather than drinking large quantities of it.